serverfarmer/serverfarmer/README.md

 As of 2018, Server Farmer has over 10 years of history of managing production servers (which is longer than in competing Chef framework), including over 3 years of being successful open source project.
-It was used to manage the infrastructure for over 160 customers, consisted of over 650 physical/virtual servers and containers, located in multiple data centers, in almost 10 major cities in Poland, at least 2 cities in Germany, and over 140 cloud instances hosted by Amazon Web Services, Microsoft Azure and Rackspace Cloud, physically located across the whole world.
+It was used to manage the infrastructure for over 170 customers, consisted of over 700 physical/virtual servers and containers, located in multiple data centers, in almost 10 major cities in Poland, at least 2 cities in Germany, and over 200 cloud instances hosted by Amazon Web Services, Microsoft Azure, Google Cloud Platform, Hetzner Cloud and Rackspace Cloud, physically located across the whole world.

 ## Documentation